How to get reviews on Facebook business pages

 Foursquare was the first company to come up with the check-in feature but Facebook has an ace up its sleeve.

-After someone checks in at a location, they receive a message from FB sometime afterwards, asking them to review the business.
+After someone checks in at a location, they receive a message from FB sometime afterward, asking them to review the business.
 This will not work every time, but it’s another way of prompting people to create reviews without breaking Facebook’s extensive terms of service.

 Note: There are rules (FCC, Facebook community, and Google guidelines) around offering incentives for reviews, especially positive ones.
 Facebook's guidelines are vague, like most of their guidelines.